Eric Tai

-Eric Tai (born August 23, 1984) is a Tongan-born Filipino actor, model, TV host, comedian, professional Arena of Valor esports player, and former rugby union player who played for the Alabang Eagles and represented the Philippines national rugby union team in 15s and 7s.
+Eric Tai (born August 23, 1984) is a New Zealand actor based in the Philippines.
+He is also a professional Arena of Valor esports player and former rugby union player who played for the Alabang Eagles and represented the Philippines national rugby union team in 15s and 7s.
 He was also one of the hosts of It's Showtime, where he went by the screen name Eruption.

 Early life

-Tai spent his childhood in New Zealand.
+Tai was born in New Zealand and raised in Australia.
+He is of Tongan and Filipino ancestry.
+He was obsessed with video games and had an Atari for his first console.
 In high school, he became involved in various sports such as rugby, cricket, volleyball, and track and field.

-Tai first came to the Philippines as a missionary for the Church of Jesus Christ of Latter-day Saints where he was able to serve a 2-year mission in Naga, Camarines Sur.
+Tai first came to the Philippines as a missionary for the Church of Jesus Christ of Latter-day Saints where he was able to serve a two-year mission in Naga, Camarines Sur.

 Rugby career

 Tai was part of the Philippines national rugby union team in 2011.
 For two years he did not play for the national team.
 In 2013, he made his return to the national team.
 In club rugby, Tai played for the Alabang Eagles.